jonpetersen/shch/site/content/products/_index.md

 ---
 title: Our Bikes
-type: bikes
-image: /img/products-jumbotron.jpg
+image: /img/home-jumbotron.jpg
 heading: What we offer
 description: >-
   All our bikes are less than a year old and are maintained to the highest standards.
 intro:
   blurbs:
     - image: /img/illustrations-coffee.svg
       text: >
         Our electric mountain bikes are Cube Raaction Hybrid models, featuring Bosch CX electric engines and 500w batteries.
     - image: /img/illustrations-coffee-gear.svg
       text: >
         We offer a small, but carefully curated selection of brewing gear and